shotgunsoftware/python-api/docs/reference.rst

 In the case that both this environment variable and the config's ``rpc_attempt_interval`` property are set, the value in ``rpc_attempt_interal`` will be used.

-SHOTGUN_API_DISABLE_ENTITY_OPTIMIZATION
+SHOTGUN_API_ENABLE_ENTITY_OPTIMIZATION
 =======================================

+.. note:: This is an experimental feature.
+Feel free to disable this feature if you are experiencing any issues.

-When set to ``1``, this environment variable will disable the entity optimization feature.
-This feature is enabled by default and is used to reduce the payload size made to the server when retrieving entities improving performance.
+When set to ``1``, this environment variable will enable the entity optimization feature.
+This feature is disabled by default and is used to reduce the payload size made to the server when retrieving entities improving performance.

 For example, a ``find`` call like this: